OutSystems/docs-howtos/src/dev-faqs/map-ad-groups-outsystems-roles/faq.md

 This document presents a way of mapping Active Directory Groups to OutSystems Roles using two OutSystems Forge components: "Active Directory" and “Active Directory Group Mapping”.
 This allows you to manage your user rights and permissions model in only one place, i.e. in Active Directory Groups, and then map those Active Directory Groups to OutSystems Roles.
 The setup is only finished after defining when and how the synchronization happens between Active Directory and OutSystems.

-Though this mapping is especially useful when you're authenticating the end-users of your OutSystems applications using Active Directory, this is not a requirement.
+Though this mapping is especially useful when you're authenticating the end users of your OutSystems applications using Active Directory, this is not a requirement.
 You can still map Active Directory Groups to OutSystems Roles even when using Internal Authentication or LDAP.
-Check [End-Users Authentication](https://success.outsystems.com/Documentation/11/Developing_an_Application/Secure_the_Application/End-User_Management/End-Users_Authentication) for more information.
+Check [End Users Authentication](https://success.outsystems.com/Documentation/11/Developing_an_Application/Secure_the_Application/End_User_Management/End_Users_Authentication) for more information.

 ## Before you start